 Time to add it!

-To do this you’re going to need to login into your Fitbit App.
+To do this, you will need to login into your Fitbit App.

 You will see the below screen.
 Tap on your profile image at the top left of the screen (circled).